Sodium–potassium pump: Function

+Energy expenditure

+The Na+/K+-ATPase is an active enzyme.
+It uses energy from ATP to move ions against their concentration gradient.
+In fact, all cells expend a large fraction of the ATP they produce (typically 30% and up to 70% in nerve cells) to maintain their required cytosolic Na and K concentrations.

-For neurons, the Na+/K+-ATPase can be responsible for up to 3/4 of the cell's energy expenditure.
+For neurons, the Na+/K+-ATPase can be responsible for up to three-fourths of the cell's energy expenditure.

 In many types of tissue, ATP consumption by the Na+/K+-ATPases have been related to glycolysis.
-This was first discovered in red blood cells (Schrier, 1966), but has later been evidenced in renal cells, smooth muscles surrounding the blood vessels, and cardiac Purkinje cells.
+This was first discovered in red blood cells (Schrier, 1966), but has later been evidenced in renal cells, smooth muscles surrounding the blood vessels, and cardiac cells which compose Purkinje fibers.
 Recently, glycolysis has also been shown to be of particular importance for Na+/K+-ATPase in skeletal muscles, where inhibition of glycogen breakdown (a substrate for glycolysis) leads to reduced Na+/K+-ATPase activity and lower force production.

 Resting potential

 The Na+/K+-ATPase, as well as effects of diffusion of the involved ions maintain the resting potential across the membranes.

 In order to maintain the cell membrane potential, cells keep a low concentration of sodium ions and high levels of potassium ions within the cell (intracellular).
 The sodium–potassium pump mechanism moves 3 sodium ions out and moves 2 potassium ions in, thus, in total, removing one positive charge carrier from the intracellular space (see for details).
 In addition, there is a short-circuit channel (i.e. a highly K-permeable ion channel) for potassium in the membrane, thus the voltage across the plasma membrane is close to the Nernst potential of potassium.